AlexJamesWright/METHOD/README.md

 This is METHOD, a relativistic multi-dimensional, multi-fluid ElectroMagnetoHydroDynamic solver built and maintained by [Alex Wright](http://cmg.soton.ac.uk/people/ajw1e16/) under the guidance of [Dr Ian Hawke](https://www.southampton.ac.uk/maths/about/staff/ih3.page).
-METHOD is being developed as a result of a PhD project to model neutron star mergers with multi-fluid models of MHD.
-As a result, ideal and resistive single fluid models exist that are more conventional for astrophysical models, and a relatively new two-fluid model adapted from Amano 2016.
+METHOD is being developed as a result of a PhD project investigating the models of MHD used to model neutron star mergers.
+As a result, ideal and resistive single fluid models exist that are more conventional for astrophysics, and a two-fluid model adapted from Amano 2016.

+It also includes the REGIME extension (Wright & Hawke 2019) to ideal MHD.
+REGIME allow ideal MHD simulations to capture resistive phenomena by including an additional source term into the equations of motion.

 ---------------------------------------------
 ---------------------------------------------